linuxswords/clubdesk-csv-displayer/Readme.md

 ## Configuration option

-The table function accepts a dictionary with a few options:
+The `loadFileAsTable` function accepts a dictionary with a few options:

 | Name                | Type      | Default Value | Description |
 | -----------------   | ----------| ------------- | ----------- |